 It's important to communicate with Drexel and your family and friends so they know that you're safe and doing well.
 As soon as you get your local contact information, update your online study abroad account under the address tab.
-The Drexel Office of Global Engagement must have a way to contact you in case of an emergency.
+The Drexel Study Abroad Office must have a way to contact you in case of an emergency.
 We will first contact you via email, then by phone.
 There are multiple cost-efficient ways to contact home.